DeLuxe-1337/ChronLang/README.md

 ## FAQ

-#### What is the legacy compiler?
+#### What is the bootstrapped compiler?
-The legacy compiler is the initial version of ChronLang.
-It will shed the "legacy" label once it is bootstrapped and reaches a stable state.
+The bootstrapped compiler is the ChronLang compiler written in ChronLang

 #### How mature is this programming language?
 ChronLang is currently in its early stages of development and may not be suitable for production-level projects.